seamanticscience/Lauderdale_and_Cael_2021_GRL/README.md

 # Lauderdale_and_Cael_Exports_Draft_Manuscript
 Model  code, output, and analysis routines (to be updated) looking at the impact of remineralization profile shape on the air-sea carbon balance, and characterizing structural uncertainty in the ocean's biological pump.

+## Fitting the remineralization profiles:
 Generate all the coefficients for the six functional forms statistically fit to the reference power-law curve in three different ways using the MATLAB routine `profile_coefficients.m`.
 Coefficients are stored in `export_profile_coefficients.csv`, with the coefficients used in the manuscript supplied here.

+## Numerical model code and configuration:
 Simulations were run with the "Checkpoint63m" version of MITgcm, substituting `pkg DIC` files `DIC_VARS.h`, `dic_readparms.F`, and `phos_flux.F` (which contains the different parameterizations), and adding a function for exponential integral, or upper incomplete gamma function `expint.F`.
 The functional forms can each be activated by setting `selectExportRemin` between 1--7 in `data.dic`, where:

 • `selectExportRemin=1` for the simple exponential profile,